myselfhimself/hildegard-von-bingen-clinical-trial/README.md

 - treatments (coming soon),
 - blood markers.

+Public page is at: https://myselfhimself.github.io/hildegard-von-bingen-clinical-trial

+It is intended for world audience among cancer researchers and Hildegard of Bingen therapists and afficionados.

 The trial has started in August 2023.

 Data comes from a private Google Spreadsheet.